KasrAskari/CIFAR-10/README.md

 2  Test        0.73           0.72     0.91          0.76            0.75      0.93           0.74               0.73         0.92
 ```

-(Values are illustrative and depend on actual training.)
+📌 *Values are sample outputs.
+Final results depend on training runs.*

+---

-## Notes
+## 📝 Notes

+- Images are normalized to `[0, 1]`.
-- The dataset is normalized to [0, 1] and labels are one-hot encoded for `CategoricalCrossentropy` loss.
+- Labels are one-hot encoded for use with `CategoricalCrossentropy`.
-- Training times may vary based on hardware (CPU/GPU).
+- Model training time may vary depending on hardware (CPU vs. GPU).
-- For GPU acceleration, ensure TensorFlow is configured with CUDA support.
+- For best performance, ensure TensorFlow is CUDA-enabled if using a GPU.

+---

-## Contributing
+## 🤝 Contributing

-Feel free to fork this repository, submit issues, or create pull requests with improvements!
+Pull requests are welcome!
+Feel free to fork the project, open issues, or suggest improvements.

+---

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).